Fall 2025 Applications will open here August 25th.

-Intro to Effective Altruism Fellowship (Spring 2025)
+Intro to Effective Altruism Fellowship (Fall 2025)

 Our core goal with this program is to introduce you to some of the principles and thinking tools behind effective altruism.
 We hope that these tools can help you as you think through how you can best help the world.
 The point of the program is not to tell you what to believe or what matters most, but instead present you with ideas and arguments to help you think critically about your own beliefs.